amalia-zimtstern/no-caps-blender-addon/README.md

 # No Caps

-Works automatically, manually disabled by "View3D > N > Disable".
+Works automatically, manually disabled by "View3D > N > No Caps > Disable".